henrycliang/DataDrivenOPF/README.md

 (b) The voltage profiles achieved by the data-driven control.

-## The OPF objective and tracking errors
+## The OPF objectives and tracking errors
 <img src="./figures/test_figures/testing_tracking_PD.png" height="210px" width="400px" >

 (a) The OPF objective values achieved by primal-dual control.